 1. General Scheme

-The Income Tax Act, 1961, which is a national all-India Act, governs tax exemption of not-for-profit entities.
-Organizations may qualify for tax-exempt status if the following conditions are met:
+The Income Tax Act (1961, with amendment by subsequent Finance Acts), which is national law applicable throughout India, governs tax exemption of not-for-profit entities.
+The Act provides that organizations may qualify for tax-exempt status if the following conditions are met:

 - The organization must be organized for religious or charitable purposes;

 - The organization must spend 85% of its income in any financial year (April 1 to March 31) on the objects of the organization.
 The organization has 12 months following the end of the financial year to comply with this requirement.
-Surplus income may be accumulated for specific projects for a period ranging from 1 to 5 years;
+Surplus income may be accumulated for specific projectsor a capital purpose for a period ranging from one to five years;

 - The funds of the organization must be deposited as specified in section 11(5) of the Income Tax Act ;